audioxide/data/data/posts/20200401-reviews-the-be-sharps-meet-the-be-sharps.md

   John, Mark, Luke, and Matthew collaborated on their bestselling project some 2,000 years ago.
 week: 226
+blurb: The richest and most melodious harmonisations of four men since John, Mark, Luke, and Matthew collaborated on their bestselling project some 2,000 years ago.
 ---
 author: André
 review: >-